Lincoln (1)

 Today, Lincoln County is known for its scenic beauty, including the Lincoln National Forest and the Capitan Mountains.
 It attracts tourists from all over the world, who come to explore its historical sites and immerse themselves in the rich culture and heritage of this fascinating region.

-This timeline provides a concise overview of the key events in the history of Lincoln County, New Mexico.
+This timeline provides a condensed summary of the historical journey of Lincoln County, New Mexico.

 • February 16, 1869: Lincoln County is officially established by the New Mexico Territorial Legislature.